-Divorce Day – Fact or Fiction
+Divorce Day – fact or fiction

 Families across the UK are enjoying the Christmas holidays, but some couples will not be joining in the festive cheer this year.
 The holidays are often a tricky time for couples whose relationships have been under pressure for a while.
 Add in the intense time spent together, financial pressure, extended family critiques and unrealistic expectations (nothing worse than happy people’s Facebook posts) – and it can spell disaster for some relationships.